dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 Write configuration data to MCU.
 This data can be IR configuration, NFC configuration or data for the 512KB MCU firmware update.

+Takes 38 or 37 bytes long argument data.

+Replies with ACK `xA0` `x20` and 34 bytes of data.

 ### Subcommand 0x22: Set MCU state

 Takes one argument: